openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

   * Basic syntax of functions
   * Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing

-> NOTE:  These topics are covered in Module 1.1: Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine
+> NOTE: Refer to process "Pre-processing" and tool "GEE" for more information and resources for working in Google Earth Engine.

 * Basic remote sensing concepts